AndrewChan2022/testpybind/README.md

     1. pyproject.toml + cmake for build and install
     2. script to build wheels for conda py39~py312
+    3. auto install lib and dependency to wheel root
-    3. bind c++ with pybind11
+    4. bind c++ with pybind11
-    4. interface for both numpy 1 and numpy 2
+    5. interface for both numpy 1 and numpy 2
-    5. same libstdc++ with conda default
+    6. same libstdc++ with conda default

 table of content